 When there is excess estrogen in the body, the production of two hormones – luteinizing hormone and follicle-stimulating hormone – ceases.
 By reducing the amount of estrogen in the body, the levels of these two hormones begin to rise.
 It’s these two hormones that stimulate the body to produce testosterone in the first place.
 This is yet another reason why Clomid and Nolvadex PCT is so very common among bodybuilders and athletes.

 Why Choose Clomid PCT?

+With the variety of compounds out there, many men wonder why they should choose Clomid for PCT over Nolvadex.
+Clomid does not inhibit aromatization; in other words, it does not stop excess testosterone from being turned into estrogen.
 However, it does prevent the estrogen that is produced from binding to its intended receptors, thus staving off side effects.

 There are several benefits associated with this:

 - Boosted Testosterone Production.
 Without using Clomid PCT to boost testosterone levels post-cycle, it could take weeks, months, or even years for testosterone levels to return to normal.
 This means that men might lose their gains, put on unwanted fat, experience mood swings, and suffer from chronic Fatigue without it.